-Searching for Emma Drew online, and you will likely come across her matched betting blog but she is so much more than that.
+Searching for Emma Drew online, and you will likely come across her blog.
 Stumbling across her website has changed my life.
 She makes a full time income through her blog and side hustles.
 Her money making and saving tips and resources have turned around my finances.
 I also would never have started this site if it wasn’t for her inspiration.
 I’ve been very fortunate that she’s agreed to be interviewed for my blog!

 VE: Hi Emma, as an avid follower of you and your work, I already know but please tell my readers how Emmadrew.info came about?

 I graduated in to the recession after studying youth work at university, so let’s just say that there were no jobs of any description, never mind something like youth work.
 I had a mortgage to pay so I needed to look at inventive ways to make extra money.
 I started my blog, formerly known as “From Aldi To Harrods” to not only hold me accountable to my readers, but also to share the genuine ways to make money, alongside warnings of the not-so-genuine ways that are often touted online.
 One of my post popular blog posts is about selling your smelly shoes on eBay, and I think my readers love seeing my tried and tested tips.
 Also popular is my matched betting blog.

 VE: What is your favourite money making hustle?
 It doesn’t necessarily have to be the one that makes you the most money.

 I have no idea how I would pick one…so I am going to cheat and go with two – blogging and mystery shopping.